active-logic/activelogic-cs/Doc/Reference/Decorators.md

 # Decorators

-This section introduces decorators; builtin decorators are documented [here](Decorators-Builtin.md); also read [Custom Decorators](Decorators-Custom.md) if you wish to implement your own.
+This section introduces decorators; builtin decorators are documented [here](Decorators-Builtin.md); read [Custom Decorators](Decorators-Custom.md) if you wish to implement your own.

 A decorator modulates the behavior of a target task.
 Common decorators are implemented Via the `status` class: unary operations let you invert (!), condone (~), promote (+, ++) and demote (-, --) statuses; if this is not enough, use `Status.Map()`.

-Besides, the API provides a set of powerful, yet easy to use constructs properly known as 'decorators'.
-Decorators mostly follow a common syntax:
+Beyond, the API provides a set of powerful, easy to use constructs properly known as 'decorators'.
+Mostly, these decorators follow a common syntax:

 ```
 Decorator( Params ) ? [ StatusExp ]